-Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient A: Port Status Port in Port in Port in Port in Port in Port in Port in Accessed No No Yes Yes Yes De-accessed No No Eligible for CLABSI event No No No No Yes-eligible CL Yes-eligible CL Yes-eligible CL CL Day 1 CL Day 2 CL Day 3 CL Day 4 CL Day 5
+Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient A: Port Status Port in Port in Port in Port in Port in Port in Port in Accessed No No Yes Yes Yes De- accessed No No Eligible for CLABSI event No No No No Yes-eligible CL Yes-eligible CL Yes- eligible CL CL Day 1 CL Day 2 CL Day 3 CL Day 4 CL Day 5

-Patient A becomes eligible for a CLABSI on 4/4 because an accessed port is in place for some portion of > 2 consecutive calendar days making it an eligible CL on 4/4 (CL Day 3).
+Patient A becomes eligible for a CLABSI on 4/4 because an accessed port had been in place for some portion of > 2 consecutive calendar days making it an eligible CL on 4/4 (CL day 3).
 The port remains eligible for a CLABSI until it is removed, or the patient is discharged, whichever comes first.

+Date 31-Mar 1-Apr 2-Apr 2-Apr 3-Apr 5-Apr 6-Apr

+Patient B: CL in CL in CL in CL in CL in / CL out No device No

+CL Status CL III CLIII CLIII CLIII CE III / CE out No device device

+Accessed No No Yes Yes Removed - -

+Eligible for

+CLABSI No No No No Yes-eligible CL Yes-eligible CL No

+event

-Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient B: CL/Port Status CL/Port in CL/Port in CL/Port in CL/Port in CL/Port in CL/Port out No device No device Accessed No No Yes Yes Removed - - Eligible for CLABSI event No No No No Yes-eligible CL Yes-eligible CL No CL CL CL - - Day 1 Day 2 Day 3 - - Patient B is eligible for a CLABSI on 4/4 (CL Day 3) through 4/5.
-An accessed device (CL or port) is in place > 2 consecutive calendar days making it an eligible CL on 4/4 (CL Day 3).
-A BSI with a DOE on the day of or the day after device removal or patient discharge is considered device associated (CLABSI).
+CL CL CL

+- Day 1 Day 2 Day 3

+Patient B becomes eligible for a CLABSI on 4/4 (CL Day 3) through 4/5.
+An accessed CL had been in place > 2 consecutive calendar days making it an eligible CL on 4/4 (CL day 3).
+A BSI DOE on the day of or the day after device removal or patient discharge is considered device-associated (CLABSI).

-Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient C: CL Status CL in CL in CL in/ CL out CL in CL in CL in/ CL out No device Accessed Yes Yes Removed Placed Yes Removed - Eligible for CLABSI event Yes-eligible CL Yes- eligible CL Yes- eligible CL Yes- eligible CL Yes- eligible CL Yes- eligible CL Yes- eligible CL CL CL CL CL CL CL Day 3 Day 4 Day 5 Day 6 Day 7 Day 8 -
+Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr

+Patient C: CL in CL in CL in/ CL out CL in CL in CL in/ CL out No

+CL Status CLIII CLIII CL III/ CL OUL CLIII CLIII CL III/ CL OUL device

+Accessed Yes Yes Removed Placed Yes Removed -

+Eligible for

+CLABSI Yes Yes Yes Yes Yes Yes Yes

+event

+CL CL CL CL CL CL

+Day 3 Day 4 Day 5 Day 6 Day 7 Day 8 -

-Patient C is admitted to an inpatient location on 3/29 with a central line in place.
-Patient C is eligible for a CLABSI on 3/31 (CL Day 3) through 4/6 because an accessed CL is in place > 2 consecutive calendar days.
-A BSI with a DOE on the day of or the day after device removal or patient discharge is considered a device-associated infection (CLABSI).
+Patient C was admitted to an inpatient location on 3/29 with a central line in place.
+Patient C becomes eligible for a CLABSI on 3/31 (CL Day 3) through 4/6 because an accessed CL had been in place > 2 consecutive calendar days.
+A BSI DOE occurring on the day of or the day after device removal or patient discharge is considered a device-associated infection (CLABSI).
 The patient remains eligible for a CLABSI event through 4/6 because a full calendar day did not pass without a CL in place, therefore, device counts continue uninterrupted.

-Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient D: CL Status CL in CL in CL in/ CL out No device CL in CL in CL in Accessed Yes Yes Removed - Placed Yes Yes Eligible for CLABSI event Yes-eligible CL Yes-eligible CL Yes-eligible CL Yes-eligible CL No No Yes-eligible CL CL CL CL CL CL CL Day 3 Day 4 Day 5 Day 1 Day 2 Day 3
+Date 31-Mar 1-Apr 2-Apr 3-Apr 4-Apr 5-Apr 6-Apr Patient D: CL Status CL in CL in CL in/ CL out No device CL in CL in CL in Accessed Yes Yes Removed - Placed Yes Yes Eligible for CLABSI event Yes-eligible CL Yes-eligible CL Yes-eligible CL Yes-eligible CL No No Yes- eligible CL CL CL CL CL CL CL Day 3 Day 4 Day 5 Day 1 Day 2 Day 3